dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

 5. Then run `dagster-image push-all --name buildkite-unit`
 6. Next you have to update the Dockerfile in `dagster-test` manually with the value in `UNIT_IMAGE_VERSION` in the `FROM` directive.
-7. Update `UNIT_IMAGE_VERSION` and put up a diff with these planned changes.